Phillaf/GtwRequire/README.md

         }
     });

 Initialize the main requirejs module at the bottom of your view file.
 This takes in param the path of your config file.

     <?php echo $this->Require->init('/js/config');?>

 And you're done.

+## Path-specific includes

-Additionnaly, if you want to auto-load action-specific or controller-specific files, you can create a folder structure like the one used in the Views.
+If you want to auto-load action-specific or controller-specific files, you can create a folder structure like the one used in the Views.

 * base/
     * common.js